coleifer/peewee/docs/peewee/database.rst

 .. note::
-    If you used ``async def`` instead of normal ``def`` functions while using Peewee, it would degrade performance, as most of the operations are blocking.
+    If you used ``async def`` instead of normal ``def`` functions while using Peewee, it would degrade performance, as most of the operations are I/O-blocking.

 As the functions will be run in a threadpool, you have to tell the ``SqliteDatabase`` to allow different threads with ``check_same_thread=False``.